-As a Philosophy student at University, one of the most common questions I get asked by non — philosophy students is always
+As a Philosophy student at University, one of the most common questions I get asked by Non-Philosophers is:

 Philosophy is a dying subject, yet it remains important for so many reasons.

-Not only that, it is fantastic for developing a toolkit for evaluating and winning arguments.
+Not only that, but it’s also fantastic for developing a toolkit for evaluating and winning arguments.
 Meaning it allows you to evaluate what current Politicians are saying, and decide for yourself whether it’s Philosophical bullshit (Frankfurt, 2005).

-It’s for these reasons, and so many more that we became fascinated by key Philosophical questions about life, but also disappointed that it is not mainstream, nor widely followed.
+It’s for these reasons, and so many more that I became fascinated by key Philosophical questions about life, yet disappointed that it is not mainstream, nor widely followed.

-We do this with the hopes of educating, and inspiring those who are less knowledgeable in the realms of philosophy to engage in discussions, and to come to conclusions on key questions about life.
+And we do so with the hopes of inspiring those less knowledgeable in the realms of Philosophy to engage in discussions and to come to conclusions on key questions about life.

 About the Founder